SCOPE OF THIS CHAPTER

 - Support the family as much as possible in what can be a very difficult time;

-- Discuss fully, with the carer and their family, all the issues that have led to the end of placement and identify any learning/training opportunities;
+- Discuss fully with the carer and their family all the issues that have led to any unplanned end of a placement and identify any learning/training opportunities;

 - Support the family;